Diagnosing Skin Conditions in Williamsport, PA

 - Lice: Tiny insects that can infest the skin anywhere on the body.
 Lice infection is characterized by intense itching.

 - Poison ivy/poison oak: There are three native American plants that collectively may be called poison ivy.
-These plants can cause an allergic reaction in nearly 85 percent of the population.
+These plants can cause an allergic reaction in nearly 85% of the population.

 - Sunburn: A visible reaction of the skin's exposure to ultraviolet (UV) radiation, the invisible rays that are part of sunlight.
 Excessive and/or multiple sunburns cause premature aging of the skin and lead to skin cancer.